jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 aws codecommit create-repository --repository-name my-docker-repo --repository-description "My Docker Repo"
 ```

-Then you'll need to do 'git clone your codepipline reop' via either SSH or HTTP.
+Then you'll need to do 'git clone your codepipline repo' via either SSH or HTTP.
 It'll be an empty repository first.
 Then you will need to download the source files (zip) into your local repo [here](https://github.com/jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/blob/main/src.zip)

 - Unzip the source files.
 You'll need to **make sure that "src" folder and Dockerfile are in the same root directory**.
 - Remove the zip file